 Two friends decide to meet at a definite place between 9 AM and 10 AM.
 The first to arrive waits for his friend for 15 minutes and then leaves.
 If each of them arrives at an arbitrary moment between 9 … Continue reading

-This is an excerpt from the introduction to the collection of stories above (edited by Isaac Asimov).
-Asimov remains one of the most prolific writers of all time, having written everything from textbooks, science fiction, literary critiques to just about … Continue reading
+This is an excerpt from the introduction to the collection of stories (Nebula Award Stories) below (edited by Isaac Asimov).
+Asimov remains one of the most prolific writers of all time, having written everything from textbooks, science fiction, literary critiques … Continue reading

 Probably the most startling revelation of Quantum Theory was the postulate that all particles have a waviness to them.
 Initially, when this was proposed for photons, physicist were more open to accepting it – since light was already clearly a … Continue reading